GPUOpen-Tools/compressonator/README.md

 Simply run one of the batch files from a window console.

-To build the Compressonator GUI run BuildGUI
+To build the Compressonator GUI run BuildGUI.

-To build the Compressonator Command line Tool run BuildCLI
+To build the Compressonator Command line Tool run BuildCLI.